Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-generic-types.md

 };
 ```

-But using this makes it impossible to identify the type from outside.
+But using this makes it impossible to identify the type from the outside.
 It's basically as if you didn't use TypeScript at this point.

 By the use of outside, I mean wherever we call this function, you should see what type it is being cast to like so:

 ![TypeScript any type](https://cdn.hashnode.com/res/hashnode/image/upload/v1644902001989/F4_0zUeyU.png)

-So what then?
+So what, then?

 ## TypeScript generic type